blakeanneberg/hugo_blakeanneberg.com/content/posts/Rocks_and_trains.md

 The mountains are so tall, the valleys are so narrow, and the rocks are so hard.

-Its hard to fathom just how much effort it was moving all the rocks, but with modern earth moving methods, and large amounts of money and energy the old pioneers had conquered the mountains.
+Its hard to fathom just how much effort it was moving all the rocks

+Even modern earth moving methods, are just shinnyer and newer versions of what dinomite, pick axes and leverageing steel accomplished.

+Still the same from the past are the large amounts of money and energy these massive undertakings needed to focused

-Even driving though i70 is crazy.
-Its hard to imagine how wit was before.
+Driving though the mountinas is still not completey easy nor safe.
+Its hard to imagine how it was before and those routes are now hard to make out with the unaided eye.

-The experiences of those forgotten times, and those routes that are hard to make out before weather or development erases those monuments and  efforts, is something that would be fun to explore and record.
-I know there are alot of interesting stories, but I also want to press that there is a future where we can be where we have better ways of getting our the state again.
+Weather and human development erases those past monuments and efforts.

+Its important to record and explore the history for a wider audiance these interesting stories.
+Colorado is now needing more effieient and more sustainable transportation solutions.
+Perhaps the railroads, reimagined for a modern era, hold the key to a brighter future for our state. ksadf